 Pleats were my solution.
 I folded and pinned as I moved around the curve until it laid flat.
 Once I was satisfied with the fit, I took off the whole panel, folded it in half, and transferred the pleats to the other side.
 Pay close attention to which direction you make the pleats go.
 You want a mirror image on the opposite side!

 Back to the machine, I top-stitched the pleats down.

 Next up was to pull the bottom of the top (hope that makes sense!) through to the back and staple just like I did with the underlayer.

 Then it was time to staple the top edge.
 Remember to start at the center and work outwards.
 Go slowly and pull the fabric taught as you go!

 Whew!
 That’s enough for one day!
 Next time we will add the rustic burlap backing and jute trim.
 I can’t wait for you to see this whole piece finished!
 I will share all the reveal photos along with a fun wall decor idea in the next and final post of this Reupholstery Tutorial series!!

 Thanks so much for joining us for this reupholstery tutorial!
 You can see how much work it is.
 But when you break it down in steps, it is certainly doable!

-Follow along on our reinvneting journey on Instagram and Facebook.
-We love showing behind the scences of many of our projects!
+Follow along on our reinventing journey on Instagram and Facebook.
+We love showing behind the scenes of many of our projects!
 Feel free to pin any of the images you see for your future reference on your Pinterest boards!

-Join our email list below for blog updates and other happenings and I’ll send you a list of our favorite items to reinvent!
+Join our email list below for blog updates and other happenings and I’ll send you our newest tutorials straight to your inbox!
+Sign up below!